History of Ras Al Khaimah: Ras Al Khaimah and the Union

-Sheikh Saqr called together the emirate’s political leaders and told them that, for the sake of stability and confidence, the emirate either had to assume its own independence or consider itself a part of the union.
+Sheikh Saqr called together the emirate's political leaders and told them that, for the sake of stability and confidence, the emirate either had to assume its own independence or consider itself a part of the union.
 By late evening, following a long discussion, a consensus was reached: Ras Al Khaimah would join the union and play its part at “the heart of the federation”.

 The Emirate in modern times

 A map of the Musandam Peninsula by Bertram Thomas, showing the territories of the Trucial Chiefs, 1928.

 Heritage and culture

-Ras Al Khaimah’s history, heritage and culture comes from its unique geographical features – mountains, coastal beaches, mangroves and the desert – along with its strategic location at the mouth of the Arabian Gulf.
+Ras Al Khaimah's history, heritage and culture comes from its unique geographical features – mountains, coastal beaches, mangroves and the desert – along with its strategic location at the mouth of the Persian Gulf.
 It also has traditions and artforms, including folklore, folk music and dance, that have been passed on from one generation to the next that express the local social, ethical and aesthetic values.